Is Your Protein Intake Low? How to Read the Signs

 So, it is advisable to include lean sources of protein, such as seafood, skinless chicken breasts, legumes, pulses, and egg whites.

-You may add these items to your diet to increase your protein intake:
+You may add these protein-rich food items to your diet to increase your protein intake:

 Protein is a necessary macronutrient for cellular and bodily functions.
 Not having enough protein in your diet could also lead to various health complications.